-The certificate authority (CA) that verifies the certificate of the audit server must be in the video system's list of trusted certificate authorities.
+The certificate authority (CA) that verifies the certificate of the audit server must be in the device's list of trusted certificate authorities.
 Otherwise, logs will not be sent to the external server.

-Refer to the ► Manage the list of trusted certificate authorities (CAs) chapter how to update the list.
+Refer to the ▶ Upload a CA certificate to the device chapter how to update the list.

-- 1. Open the Security category. - Find the Audit > Server settings, and enter the Address of the audit server.
+- 1. Open the Security category. - 2.
+Find the Audit > Server settings, and enter the Address of the audit server.